21 Mind-Blowing Cold Brew Coffee Recipes That Will Transform The Way You Drink Coffee

 If need be, wrap your soon-to-be popsicles in saran wrap to keep out any unwanted freezer aromas.

-Cold brew coffee popsicles are simple, gives you that super smooth but strong caffeinated boost.
+Cold drip coffee popsicles are simple, gives you that super smooth but strong caffeinated boost.
 What's better than waking up on a hot summer morning with a ice cold coffee ready to go in the FREEZER.

 #4 Cold Brew Ice Cream

-- ½ cup of cold brew coffee concentrate.
+- ½ cup of cold brew concentrate.

 - 2 cups of heavy whipping cream.